hotosm/pdc-documentation/README.md

 ### CircleCI

 CircleCI manages the build and deployment process to allow continuous deployment of the site on new changes.
-In the default configuration listed here CircleCI will only fire on commits on the master branch and will deploy to the gh-pages branch.
+In the default configuration listed here, CircleCI will only fire on commits on the master branch and will deploy to the gh-pages branch.
 Both these branches are required for this configuration to properly function.
 If you wish to skip the build and deploy process on a commit simply add ``` [ci skip] ``` to you commit message in git. e.g.

 ```
 git commit -m "added new content [ci skip]"